MICO-dk/MICO-Calendar/README.md

 NOTE: this plugin is in 1.0.0 because its now beeing used in production for MICO's Clients.
 However - lots of features and bugs are still being worked on.
 Consider yourself warned :) !

-The Mico Calendar plugin for WordPress is ment for developers who would like to include iCal-like functionality to the admin, while adding calendar functionality to any post type og choice
+The Mico Calendar plugin for WordPress is ment for developers who would like to include iCal-like functionality to the admin, while adding calendar functionality to any post type of choice

-This plugin was made at MICO as a solution for theatre clients.

 ##Features